 Establishing a Routine

 Regardless of age, everyone can benefit from setting a nighttime routine.
 Follow these tips to get your sleep schedule on track:

-Be consistent with your sleep schedule.
+- Be consistent with your sleep schedule.
 Try to go to sleep and wake up at the same time every day to help regulate your body’s internal clock.

-Write down your thoughts.
-If you have trouble sleeping because your mind is too cluttered with things you need to accomplish, write down a to-do list for the next day or journal your feelings.
+- If you have trouble sleeping because your mind is too cluttered with things you need to accomplish, write down a to-do list for the next day or journal your feelings.
 This can help relieve your mind of unwanted thoughts.